sarmesh17/ProjectSathi/README.md

 _ **TITLE AND DESCRIPTION**_

-Project Sathi is a social media like platform designed to connect tech students with industry experts.The purpose of the app is to provide a space where students can receive guidance, mentorship, and support for their coding and project related challanges.
+             Project Sathi is a social media like platform designed to connect tech students with industry experts.The purpose of the app is to provide a space where students can receive guidance,mentorship, and support for their coding and project related challanges.

 _**TABLE OF CONTENT**_

        1. TITLE AND DESCRIPTION
        2. PROBLEM STATEMENT
        3. FEATURES